microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 The fact that we may find ourselves trying to undo a change that is not at the tip of the document history forces us to consider two options for what semantics we want undo operations to have.
 Should the state of the document after the undo operation is applied be...
+1. The state before the undone operation?
-1. The same as what it would have been if the undone operation had not been performed in the first place (but interim operations were).
+2. The same as what it would have been if the undone operation had not been performed in the first place (but interim operations were)?
-2. The result of applying the inverse of the undone operation to the current state (which includes the effect of interim changes).
+3. The result of applying the inverse of the undone operation to the current state (which includes the effect of interim changes)?

-There is also the option of simply reverting to document state before the undone operation, but we do not consider this option viable as it would discard the effects of interim edits.
+Option #1 is what we refer to as "Rewind Undo".
+It discards the effects of interim changes.
+In practice, this means the change we construct for the tip state is equivalent to:
+* Undoing all interim changes

-Option #1 is what we refer to as "Retroactive Undo".
+Option #2 is what we refer to as "Retroactive Undo".
 We adopt the inverse as a given and derive its knock-on effects on the interim changes.
 In practice, this means the change we construct for the tip state is equivalent to:
 * Undoing all interim changes
 * Applying the inverse changes
 * Applying the interim changes rebased on the inverse

-Option #2 is what we refer to as "Patch Undo" (in the "band-aid" sense of the term).
+Option #3 is what we refer to as "Patch Undo" (in the "band-aid" sense of the term).
 We adopt the interim changes as a given and derive their knock-on effects on the inverse.
 In practice, this means the change we construct for the tip state is equivalent to:
-* Applying the inverse rebased over the interim changes
+* Applying the inverse change rebased over the interim changes

-SharedTree can be made to support either or both options.
+### Which Semantics to Support

+We consider the "Retroactive" semantics to be .
 Application authors can decide which to leverage in a given scenario.
+This means that when reconciling inverse and interim changes, we need to support rebasing an inverse change over its interim changes as well as rebasing interim changes over the inverse change.

-## Producing Inverse Changes
+##

-## Reconciling Inverse and Interim Changes
+## You can't just send "undo op X" when it comes to non-undo inverses

+## Choosing a Design

+Generally speaking we strive for the following design goals:
+* Allow applications not to incur computational costs for features they do not wish to use.
+* For features that are used more rarely, prefer pay-as-you-go computational cost as opposed to a ubiquitous overhead (e.g., if a client want to use the feature then we prefer for that client to bear more of the computational cost as opposed to having peers bear it).